K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 6. Click the "List" button on the Log/History page to go to the Pipeline Details page.
 ![075]

-***※	The build Job log/history is visible to the administrator and all pipeline Contributors, but the Run and Stop buttons can only be seen by Contributors with creation and execution authrities.***
+***※	The build Job log/history is visible to the administrator and all pipeline Contributors, but the Run and Stop buttons can only be seen by Contributors with creation and execution authority.***

 ###### <div id='3-2-2-4-2-6'/> 3.2.2.4.2.6.
 Build Job Log Download
 1. If the build job execution is successful, the "Download" button is activated on the Log/History page.
 Click the "Download" button enabled .<br>